sivertheisholt/ML-Testing-Docs/README.md

 chmod +x start_training.sh
 ```

-When the training starts you can access the tensorboard over at (Remember it takes a few minutes of training to show data):
+When the training starts you can access the tensorboard over at (Tt takes a few minutes of training to show data):

 ```
 http://localhost:6006